 Collaborating with a restorative dentist, Dr. Gottesman performs gum grafting and crown lengthening to support a successful smile makeover.
 (DocReels production)

 We generally associate healthy gums with a natural pinkish hue, but some patients have darker gums due to increased production of melanin—the same substance responsible for your skin color, moles and freckles—in the soft tissues of the mouth.

 Such gum discoloration can result from genetics or other causes like smoking or medications.
 Unusually dark gums or noticeably dark splotches in the gums may make patients feel self-conscious about smiling, even when the teeth are perfectly aligned and brilliantly white.
 If you are dissatisfied with the shade of your gums, you may benefit from gum bleaching to address it.

 What Is Gum Bleaching (Gingival Depigmentation)?

 Gum bleaching takes place in the office in just an hour, with immediately noticeable results.
-Dr. Gottesman can use gum bleaching for large areas of the gum tissue or for spot bleaching.
+Our dentist can use gum bleaching for large areas of the gum tissue or for spot bleaching.
 The procedure is performed using lasers that target melanocytes, the cells that produce melanin.

 Because gum bleaching relies on lasers, the procedure is quite comfortable for patients, requiring just a local anesthetic.
 Patients also heal more quickly than if surgical instruments were used.
 Although gum bleaching itself is not invasive, you may notice that your gums are a bit more sensitive immediately after the procedure.
 As such, you may need to make minor adjustments to your diet for the next day or two until you are feeling back to normal.